-Prior to the erection of a county courthouse, there was a spirited contest between Atchison, Mt.
-Pleasant, Monrovia, Lancaster, and Sumner over the question of the county seat.
-In an election to determine the location, Atchison received a majority of 252 votes at a time that the county was called home to 2,745 people.
+Before the erection of a county courthouse, there was a spirited contest between Atchison, Mount Pleasant, Monrovia, Lancaster, and Sumner over the county seat question.
+In an election to determine the location, Atchison received a majority of 252 votes when the county was called home to 2,745 people.

 In 1861, a Pony Express Station was located in Lancaster.

-Though Lancaster did not prove to be all that its promoters expected of it, it continued as a good trading point for many years.
-By 1910, the small community had a bank, several businesses including a hotel, garage, and lumberyard, a public school, three churches, and a population of 220.
+Though Lancaster did not prove to be all its promoters expected, it continued as a good trading point for many years.
+By 1910, the small community had a bank and several businesses, including a hotel, garage, lumberyard, a public school, three churches, and a population of 220.

-About 80,000 bushels of grain and an average of 75 cars of livestock were shipped out of Lancaster annually and the area continued primarily as an agricultural community in the next decades.
+About 80,000 bushels of grain and an average of 75 cars of livestock were shipped out of Lancaster annually, and the area continued primarily as an agricultural community in the following decades.

-After maintaining a fairly steady population over the years, Lancaster is still incorporated, continues to host a post office, a couple of churches, a small line of business buildings, and almost 300 residents today.
+After maintaining a relatively steady population over the years, Lancaster is still incorporated and continues to host a post office, a couple of churches, a small line of business buildings, and about 280 residents today.